jsnajder/sdewac-prepro/README.md

 The preprocessing does three things:

-* prefixes PTKVZ (*abgetrennter Verbzusatz*) to a verb lemma, provided the resulting prefix+verb exists in the lemma list
+* prefixes PTKVZ (*abgetrennter Verbzusatz*) to a verb lemma, provided the resulting prefix+verb exists in the lemma list;

-* converts a hyphenated lemma to its non-hyphenated version, provided the non-hyphenated version exist in the lemma list
+* converts a hyphenated lemma to its non-hyphenated version, provided the non-hyphenated version occurs more frequent in the lemma list.
+If POS is "T"`, which is typicla of suspended hyphenation, an attempt is made to replace the POS with the most frequent POS for this lemma from the lemma list;

-* if the lemmatization failed (the lemma is `<unknown>`), attempts backoff lemmatization using the lemmatization dictionary
+* if the lemmatization failed (the lemma is `<unknown>`), attempts backoff lemmatization using the lemmatization dictionary.
+The dictionary is queried for `wordform_POS` first, than the same wordform is tried with other POS-es, and finally uppercased wordform is tried with the original POS.

 The output is a vertical list of `(lemma, POS, flag)` triplets, aligned with the input corpus.
 The flag indicates what change has been made to the lemma, if